Keksuccino/docs_fancymenu/custom-guis.md

 You can also open your custom GUI via an [in-game command](./commands#openguiscreen).
 This even allows you to remotely open the GUI for other users!

+# Popup Mode

+Starting with FancyMenu v3.8.0, Custom GUIs support a "Popup Mode" that makes them look like a popup getting opened on top of another screen (the previous screen the Custom GUI got opened from).
+This setting can be toggled individually for each Custom GUI in its settings.